 What Are Flat-Faced Dogs?

-Flat-faced dogs, officially known as brachycephalic dogs (“short head” in Greek) are squishy-faced dogs like Pugs, Bulldogs, Shih Tzus and Boston Terriers, to name a few, that have characteristic features such as a flat face, short skull and a short snub nose.
+Flat-faced dogs, officially known as brachycephalic dogs (“short head” in Greek) are squishy-faced dogs (some even say smushed faces) like Pugs, Bulldogs, Shih Tzus and Boston Terriers, to name a few, that have characteristic features such as a flat face, short skull and a short snub nose.